timothyryanwalsh/bitarchivist.net-src/bitarchivist/content/blog/2017-04-18-metsflask.md

 ### Dates

 One of the most crucial missing elements in METSFlask is handling of dates.
-Many researchers have told me that they rely on file system dates for tasks like reconstructing a chronology of a creator's work (in architecture, this is perhaps especially crucial, as multiple version of a CAD model might exist in multiple file formats within a given project directory.
-If you want to piece together which software was used for which purpose – say, form finding was done in Rhino, then the file was ported to Revit for inclusion in a BIM model and 3DSMax for rendering – file system dates might be one of the best clues available to you.
+Many researchers have told me that they rely on file system dates for tasks like reconstructing a chronology of a creator's work.
+(In architecture, this is perhaps especially crucial, as multiple versions of a CAD model might exist in multiple file formats within a given project directory.
+If you want to piece together which software was used for which purpose – say, for form finding, design detail, rendering, and/or creation of construction drawings – file system dates might be one of the best clues available to you.)

 METSFlask does report on file system dates in the "Detailed identification" section of individual file pages, but this reporting is inconsistent.